zolweb/docker-npm/README.md

     At some point I'll get that cleaned up and switch it back to `sh`.

+Please [let me know](https://github.com/mkenney/docker-phpunit/issues) if you have any problems.

 #### 2016-11-03

 * Added tty detection to the shell scripts to alter the way the container is executed with piped input.